NotARoomba/SimpleFlightController/GUIDE.md

 ## Wiring up Power

 Starting with the `decoupling capacitors` (capacitors that are placed near ICs to stabilize voltage on power supply lines—they are in parallel with voltage and connect to ground), it is generally good practice to place one **100 nF** per VDD pin and then use a bigger **1 µF** capacitor per section (e.g., VDD/VDDA/VBAT).
-Finally, finish off with a big **4.7 µF** or **10 µF** capacitor on the main voltage line before the STM32 to hold off larger voltage spikes.
-If you have analog voltage (VDDA), it's also good practice to put a `ferrite bead` (like a capacitor, but it suppresses high-frequency noise currents) before connecting it to VCC as to prevent noise from digital switching from interfering with sensitive analog functions.
+Finally, finish off with a big **4.7 µF** or **10 µF** capacitor on the main voltage line before the STM32 to handle larger voltage spikes.
+If you have analog voltage (VDDA), it's also good practice to put a `ferrite bead` (like a capacitor, but it suppresses high-frequency noise currents) before connecting it to VCC to prevent noise from digital switching from interfering with sensitive analog functions.

 It is also needed to place a 2.2 µF capacitor in series with VCAP and GND.

-**VERY IMPORTANT: PUT A 2.2 µF DECOUPLING CAPACITOR ON EACH VCAP PIN OF THE STM32 OR IT WONT BOOT UP.** (from experience)
+**VERY IMPORTANT: PUT A 2.2 µF DECOUPLING CAPACITOR ON EACH VCAP PIN OF THE STM32 OR IT WON'T BOOT UP.** (From experience)

 Based on this information (and the schematic), try to wire up your STM32's VDD/VSS pins (VSS is GND, by the way).
 You should get something like this: